 Demand for CMO Services is on the Rise

 The increase in demand for CMO services and capabilities has led to a flurry of M&A activity among contract service providers.
-Visiongain expects M&A activity to continue over the next five years and his trend will lead to further consolidation of the contract services market.
+Visiongain expects M&A activity to continue over the next five years and this trend will lead to further consolidation of the contract services market.
 There have been 18 acquisitions in the CMO space in the last three years alone.

 Regulatory demands have also put pressure on the industry.
 The Drug Quality and Security Act (DQSA) and Falsified Medicines Directive are increasing the monitoring, and oversight of drug supply chain activities.
 The regulations include requirements for serialization down to the unit level and implementing solutions involves massive complexity at the systems, data and operational levels.
 In addition to the serialization regulations, most sponsor organizations now require quality agreements with CMOs to ensure Good Manufacturing Practice (GMP) requirements are being adequately met.